Different Types of AI Agents That Power the Modern Systems

 Real-Time Statistics:

-As per Gartner predictions, 33% of enterprise software applications will incorporate agentic AI by 2028, up from less than 1% in 2024, enabling 15% of day-to-day work decisions to be made autonomously
+As per Gartner predictions, 33% of enterprise software applications will incorporate agentic AI by 2028, up from less than 1% in 2024, enabling 15% of day-to-day work decisions to be made autonomously.

-b.
 On-Premise AI Agents

 These are AI agents that work within the local infrastructure of an organization.
 They offer enhanced security, data privacy, and compliance with industry standards.